Arthurlima544/Tests-in-Flutter/README.md

 The infinite list will be tested out in a integration test (end to end) to verify its proper functioning.

+Use MVC architeture.

+There will be a model. and it will be tested out using unit tests.

+For Golden Tests, will test the homepage of the aplication.

 To organize the criation of this app, i'll use Github issues to help.

 Figma Ui: https://www.figma.com/file/sJ4Qn3urGzNtqBV1wcsRje/App-Google-play?node-id=0%3A1